laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-13/day-1/lecture-materials/intro-to-state.md

 In the case of our Counter the only way to update `count` is to call the `setCount` function and pass it a new value.

-:oncoming_police_car: Always use the `setState` function to update state
+🚨 Always use the `setState` function to update state

 There are 2 ways to perform this action: